chungnho/love-at-first-byte/recipes/baking/cake/tiramisu.md

 1. Dissolve the gelatine in the water
 2. Beat the fresh cream until whipped; set aside
 3. Beat the egg whites until they form stiff peaks; set aside
-4. Beat the marscapone and sugar until smooth and creamy
+4. Beat the mascarpone and sugar until smooth and creamy
-5. Beat the gelatine and milk into the marscapone mixture
+5. Beat the gelatine and milk into the mascarpone mixture
 6. Fold in the cream; fold in the whipped egg whites

 ### Assembly